foureyes/csci-ua.0480-fall2019-003/slides/intro/overview.md

 * [{{site.vars.book4}}]({{site.vars.book4_link}})
 * [{{site.vars.book5}}]({{site.vars.book5_link}})

-They _should_ all be available from the library; I'd recommend browsing through them and then deciding which ones you'd like to own.
+They _should_ all be available from the library (__DEMO TIME!__); I'd recommend browsing through them and then deciding which ones you'd like to own.

-The readings often list chapters that cover the same material, but from different books; it's adequate to just read one.
+The readings often list chapters that cover the same material, but from different books; it's adequate to just read one (er... minimally _enough to do the quizzes?_).

 </section>

 <section markdown="block">